U.S.-China divide looms as Asia security summit begins in Singapore

 The U.S. and China are headlining the event

-Two of the keynote speakers at the summit kicking off Friday won't be speaking to each other.
+Although Chinese defense minister Li Shangfu and Austin weren't expected to speak to each other, the two defense chiefs did briefly exchange words and shook hands before being seated at Friday's opening dinner — "but did not have a substantive exchange," Pentagon spokesperson Pat Ryder said in statement.

-"Overnight, the PRC informed the U.S. that they have declined our early May invitation," the Pentagon said in a statement earlier this week, using an abbreviation of the People's Republic of China.
+Defense chiefs of China and the US, Li Shangfu and Lloyd Austin, shook hands with each other on Friday evening at Shangri-La Hotel, Singapore, before the #SLD23 opening dinner, the first since Li assumed office. pic.twitter.com/eXUUxCEbar— Global Times (@globaltimesnews) June 2, 2023

-Chinese defense minister Li Shangfu was sanctioned by the U.S. in 2018, when he was heading the Chinese military's equipment development division, for purchasing weapons from a sanctioned Russian institution.
+Li was sanctioned by the U.S. in 2018, when he was heading the Chinese military's equipment development division, for purchasing weapons from a sanctioned Russian institution.
 China has indicated it will not agree to a meeting unless those sanctions are first lifted.

 This week in Tokyo, Austin told his Japanese counterpart, Defense Minister Hamada Yasukazu, that it was "unfortunate" China declined the American invitation for their two chiefs to meet.
 He pointed to an incident late last month, in which a Chinese fighter jet allegedly buzzed an American aircraft flying over the South China Sea by cutting in front of it at close range, as reason for talks.